 - Student Managed Investment Fund (SMIF) allows students to manage and administer a $1 million investment portfolio on the New York Stock Exchange.

 - The Dakota Venture Group gives students the opportunity to review and fund entrepreneurial business ventures.
-Students who participate in the American Marketing Association gain valuable insight through planning and promoting a special speaker series and visiting alumni at their career sites.
+Students who participate in Dakota Venture Group gain valuable insight through planning and promoting a special speaker series and visiting alumni at their career sites.

 - Students pursuing a degree program within the college also have access to a large pool of scholarships, which are awarded annually, as well as numerous internships that assist in building a student's resume.